joycesim/joycesim.github.io/news/index.md

 ### 2023

 May: UNAVCO RESESS intern Shradha Ravikumar will be joining SIMlab!
+Mary Jones from Chamblee Middle School interviews Dr Joyce Sim for their Math Magazine!

 April: [AGU Bridge time](https://www.agu.org/bridge-program)!
 Goodluck to all applicants!